Transforming Smallholder Agriculture

 Establishing long-term emission reduction pathways in land use requires consistent and continuous implementation of climate-smart practices that deliver mitigation dividends while supporting resilient agricultural productivity.
 Better land-use methods deliver on climate goals and positively impact biodiversity, water security, and livelihoods.

 Sign me up for occasional emails to learn more about Rare’s work and how I can support its mission.
 I know I can unsubscribe at any time.

 The Solution: Changing Mindsets and Norms through Behavior and Technology

-With support from UK Pact, Rare, The Nature Conservancy (TNC), and Precision Agriculture for Development (PAD) will accelerate smallholder farmers’ transition to climate-smart agricultural practices.
-Using a unique approach that combines behavioral and social science with technology, we will align agricultural and ecosystem productivity, improve the livelihoods of more than 2,250 smallholder farming families, and protect and preserve our shared natural resources.
-Sustained, continuous implementation of climate-smart practices will contribute to NDC AFOLU targets prioritized in Colombia´s Nationally Determined Contribution (NDC).
+With support from UK Pact, Rare and The Nature Conservancy (TNC) are accelerating smallholder farmers’ transition to climate-smart agricultural practices.
+Using a unique approach that combines behavioral and social science with technology, we will align agricultural and ecosystem productivity, improve the livelihoods of over 4,000 smallholder farming families, and protect and preserve our shared natural resources.
+Sustained, continuous implementation of climate-smart practices will contribute to NDC AFOLU targets prioritized in Colombia’s Nationally Determined Contribution (NDC).

 The cross-cutting practices this project promotes have significant GHG emissions reduction potential: fixing carbon in soil/tree biomass, reducing methane emissions through improved animal fodder, and reducing nitrous oxide emissions given less demand for nitrogen-based fertilizers—while all are together improving producers’ net incomes.